parafeu/USMB-Public/README.md

 4. Get familiar with queues using RabbitMQ and CloudAMQP. *Introduction slides* [here](https://docs.google.com/presentation/d/1e-KtztT1KN91ynFhzSfDrdF8qvuYPadKe04ifyxtvrg/edit?usp=sharing)

-Evaluation will consist of continuous control and a final exam.
-A preliminary test is planned in the first session to check student entry levels.
+Evaluation will consist of continuous control and a mid term test.
+Evaluation will take into account your code quality and assignements coverage but also github pull request and commits naming conventions and code comments.